 If you wish to report an obstruction or defect, use Somerset County Council’s online map.

-Any person using a right of way may take reasonable necessary action to remove or circumnavigate an obstruction (this includes cutting overhanging vegetation, bashing nettles with a stick and so on).
+Any person using a right of way may take reasonable necessary action to remove or circumnavigate an obstruction.
+This includes cutting overhanging vegetation, bashing nettles with a stick and so on.
+Many people take a small pair of secateurs on their walk for brambles).
 The action needs to be taken in order to progress along the right of way.
 It is not legal to go out with the intention of doing some clearing, unless authority has been given to do so.

 Maps are Crown Copyright.